ALawaetz/pyRAP/README.md

 # pyRAP
-A pipeline to annotate Rend-seq data genome wide

-# pyRAP
 Pipeline to annotate Rend-seq data genomewide

 The pyRAP pipeline take wig files as input and outputs annotation files in GFF or GTF format.